-When she was ready to open Susan House, a board and care home in Campbell.
-There, in a simple house on a quiet street, with the help of Sr. Claire Spellman and other Sisters and friends, Sr. Geraldine provided a safe and loving home for developmentally disabled women.
-Sr. Claire remembers how beautiful Sister was with the girls, loving and strict.
-"She taught them a lot," Sister remembers.
+When she was ready to turn a dream into reality, she opened “Susan House,” a board and care home in Campbell, Calif.
+There, in a simple house on a quiet street, and with the help of her partner, Sister Claire Spellman, and other Sisters and friends, Sister Geraldine provided a safe and loving home for women with special needs.
+Sister Claire remembered how beautifully Sister Geraldine interacted with the girls, always loving but strict when necessary.
+"She taught them a lot," Sister Claire remembered.
 "They learned to take the bus, to come home on time.
 They did their own laundry, kept their rooms orderly and helped in the kitchen."
-Looking back, Sr. Geraldine says, "Developmentally disabled people are often exploited, disregarded and materially poor in our society.
+Looking back, Sister Geraldine says, "People with special needs are often exploited, disregarded and materially poor in our society.
 Susan House was St. Julie's work–to care for poor women and children, to foster their human dignity."

-Sr. Geraldine continued this work for 23 years until she moved to Watsonville.
-Still concerned for the poor, she immediately volunteered at St. Francis Catholic Kitchen in Santa Cruz.
-Director Richard Crowe has worked with Sr. Geraldine ever since he began this work in Santa Cruz.
-"I've been here eight years," he says, "and she has been here longer.
-Many of our people have mental health problems and she has a very disarming way with them.
-She has a generosity of spirit, a gentle, quiet spirituality and a great wit."
-He appreciates the support he has received from her personally, as do the volunteers.
-"She's part psychologist, part spiritual director," he says.
-"She's part of the family here."
+Sister Geraldine continued this work for 23 years, then moved to Watsonville, Calif.
+Still concerned for the poor, she immediately volunteered at St. Francis Catholic Kitchen in Santa Cruz, Calif.
+Director Richard Crowe worked with Sister Geraldine when he began this work in Santa Cruz.
+“Many of our people have mental health problems and she has a very disarming way with them.
+She had a generosity of spirit, a gentle, quiet spirituality and a great wit."
+He appreciated the support he has received from her personally, as did the volunteers.
+"She's part psychologist, part spiritual director," he said.
+"She was part of the family here."